 Use Ice-Cold Water

 I used ice-cold water to make the batter crispy and crunchy.
 Some people even leave the batter in the fridge for an hour before using.
-I tried this and it worked just as well as using ice-cold water.
-So, use this method only if you can spare the additional 1-hour of leaving the batter in the fridge.
+I tried this and it worked just as well.
+Use this method only if you can spare the time.

-A friend suggested using cold sparkling mineral water or soda water for crispness.
-This worked just fine and the 'sparkling bubbles' will help to minimize oil absorption.
-Hence, a less oily banana fritter.
+A friend suggested the cold sparkling mineral water or soda water for crispness.
+This worked just fine and the 'sparkling bubbles' will help minimize oil absorption for a less oily banana fritter.

 Use Corn Starch or Corn Flour